 The Wilderness Skills Certificate is designed to prepare students for a wide range of personal or professional opportunities in recreation, outdoor leadership and education.

-Students may complete the Wilderness Skills Certificate Program as part of an AA transfer degree in preparation for:
+Students may complete the Wilderness Skills Certificate Program in preparation for:

 Where do outdoor adventure leaders work?